citp/privacy-policy-historical/w/we/web/web-blinds.com.md

 We collect information when you place an order, request free samples and save a quote – but **we only keep it with your permission**.

-  * We ask for your email address to process your order and to give you a more personal shopping experience.
+  * We ask for your email address and phone number to process and deliver your order and to give you a more personal shopping experience.
   * You don’t have to give us your name, address, telephone and payment details unless you place an order.
   * We may use your details to tell you about goods and services we think you’ll be interested in from us and the Hillarys group of companies we’re part of – but **we always give you the option to tell us if you don’t want your information to be used in this way**.
   * If you want us to **stop sending you information** , just email us at [enquiries@web-blinds.com](mailto:enquiries@web-blinds.com)